sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/ExploringModels/RunSeveralSimulations.md

 }
 ```

 You may ask, what is the purpose of such a thing ?
-Well, with such a short model, it is not very interestring, for sure.
+Well, with such a short model, it is not very interesting, for sure.
 But you can imagine running a simulation, and if the simulation reaches a certain state, it can be closed, and another simulation can be run instead with different parameters (a simulation can be closed by doing a "do die" on itself).
 You can also imagine to run two simulations, and to communicate from one to an other through the experiment, as it is shown in this easy model, where agents can move from one simulation to another :

 ![resources/images/exploringModel/change_world.png](resources/images/exploringModel/change_world.png)